Open Up FAQs

 A lot of work has gone into understanding what the risks are to the programme of performances and mitigating them where possible – for example, through extensive survey work.
 In addition there is contingency built into the programme for discovery items.

-Will the number of general rehearsals and matinees and performances be affected by Open Up?
+Were the number of general rehearsals and matinees and performances affected by Open Up?

 Will any of the building work have a detrimental impact on the quality of performance or audience experience inside the main auditorium?